 The success of an educational institution is often measured by former students who’ve passed through its halls.
 For more than 70 years Holbrook Indian School has enriched the lives of hundreds of Native Americans.
-Former students have become nurses, lawyers, business owners, community leaders, pastors, human services agents, teachers, members of the US armed forces, school administrators, Gates Millennial Scholars, a Circuit Court Judge, and even a chief mechanic for the US Navy Blue Angels.
+Former students have become nurses, lawyers, business owners, community leaders, pastors, human services agents, teachers, members of the US armed forces, school administrators, Gates Millennium Scholars, a Circuit Court Judge, and even a chief mechanic for the US Navy Blue Angels.
 But what surpasses these successes is that Holbrook’s alumni go on to live lives built on the knowledge that they are deeply loved by our Creator.

 HIS GIVING Opportunities